-We walked toward Waisai along the only road for about a kilometre before turning inland.
 We started climbing on steep ex-logging roads.
 I asked Benny if we could change our plan and visit the Wilson's BOP site instead of the red.
 All good.
 After a brisk hour's walk we turned onto a side track which ended after a few hundred metres at a rustic hide.
 A male Wilson's was in attendance.
 Others were calling nearby.
 I considered that I was possibly the only birder in the world to see this stunning bird on this particular day.
 I remembered good friend Tony Palliser saying that Wilson's was the most spectacular bird there is.
 I'm not sure about that, though it is stunning.
 I watched for an hour, interspersed with hopeless attempts at taking photos.